5-Minute Meditation Challenge

 So, what do you have to do?

-Review the basics (if you're a beginner).
+- Review the basics (if you're a beginner).
 There are a number of resources that will give you an overview of how to start meditating if it's not already a practice you're familiar with.
+Check out this great list of books to get you started!

 Good luck and let us know how you're doing by tweeting @powertofly!